hperrin/svelte-material-ui/README.md

 To bundle this in your own code, use a Sass processor.
 This package includes Sass files in its JS.

 You must also have a `_smui-theme.scss` file in one of the Sass include paths.
 That is where you set the MDC theme variables.
 If it's empty, it will use the default theme values.
-See the [webpack config](https://github.com/hperrin/svelte-material-ui/blob/master/webpack.config.js) in this package for an example.
+See the [webpack config](https://github.com/hperrin/svelte-material-ui-demo/blob/master/webpack.config.js) in the demo package for an example.

 If you want the Material Icon, Roboto, and Roboto Mono fonts, be sure to include these: